 Why Go for Open Access Journals Then?

 In conclusion, although open access journals come with these few challenging problems, the model is still trusted by many authors to date.
-It’s still the only model that offers wide-range visibility, lower publication costs, and trusted citations (Can you cite Wikipedia?).
+It’s still the only model that offers wide-range visibility, lower publication costs, and trusted citations.
 Among authors, both young and old, we still choose and prefer that we could publish a lot of content for just a token article processing charge.

 As stated earlier on, the problem is the quality of these publications for authors looking to spam readers with numerous fake research and data.
 On the other hand, readers also get a wide range of quality content on open access journals without subscription costs.
 There are more than enough reasons for anyone to consider open access journals.